elylucas/nest-ngconf/Guide.md

 > Import `map` from 'rxjs/observables' and `classToPlain` from 'class-transformer'

 The `next.handle()` method is an observable stream that you can interact with like any other observable.
 Here, we use the `map` operator from RXJS to transform the output from one object to another.
-Specifically we are using `classToPlain` to have `class-transformer` remove the excluded params from `MissionEntity`, just like the controller did earlier.
+Specifically, we are using `classToPlain` to have `class-transformer` remove the excluded params from `MissionEntity`, just like the controller did earlier.

-We are also modifying the returned object to return back an object that now has a `data` property on it, which will contain the original response.
-Optionally, we can now return back other properties the could be meta-data about the response, such as a request id or the time it took the request to complete.
+We are also modifying the returned object to return an object that now has a `data` property on it, which contains the original response.
+Optionally, we can now return other properties the could be meta-data about the response, such as a request id or the time it took the request to complete.

 To use the new interceptor, Nest provides a few different options.
-We can use the `@UseInterceptors` decorator and either put it on a class if we want it to apply to entire controller like so:
+We can use the `@UseInterceptors` decorator and either put it on a class if we want it to apply to the entire controller like so:

 ```typescript
 @UseInterceptors(DataInterceptor)